rchrdchn/feedreader-tdd/README.md

 10. Wrote test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.
 11. No test should be dependent on the results of another.
 12. Callbacks are ensured that feeds are loaded before they are tested.
-13. Implement error handling for undefined variables and out-of-bound array access.
+13. Implemented error handling for undefined variables and out-of-bound array access.
 14. When complete - all tests should pass.

 ### Why this Project?